 - Students must keep abreast of their assignments and turn them in as agreed upon with their professors

-- Students must notify the Academic Advising Office in Main 211 upon their return to Trinity
+- Students must notify the Triage Coordinator upon returning to campus

 - Students must keep their telephone numbers current in order to be contacted

-- Students must respond to status inquiries via their Trinity email account or by phone.
-It is important for students to check their Trinity e-mail account when requesting Triage services.
+- Students must respond to status inquiries via their Trinity email account or by phone

 - Faculty should correspond with students through the student’s Trinity Washington e-mail account and/or Moodle

-- Faculty should call or e-mail CAS Academic Advising when student returns to classes
+- Faculty should e-mail the triage coordinator when student returns to classes

 - Faculty should notify CAS Academic Advising if a withdrawal from the course is necessary

-For further information or if you have any questions, please contact CAS Academic Advising at extension 9279 or extension 9277.
+For further information or if you have any questions, please contact Ms. Duncan-Thomas at x9287.